PostHog/posthog.com/contents/spotlight/startup-risotto.md

 The final ingredient, according to Aron, was that the founding team was singularly driven to get into Y Combinator due to a deep history with the program.

 “Y Combinator was always our first choice,” says Aron.
-“Alex and I met at HelloSign, which was also [launched out of YC in the W11 batch](https://www.ycombinator.com/blog/hellofax-yc-w11-launches-hellosign-the-easies/).
+“Alex, Chris, and I all met at HelloSign, which was also [launched out of YC in the W11 batch](https://www.ycombinator.com/blog/hellofax-yc-w11-launches-hellosign-the-easies/).
 It was always highest on our list because of that experience and the respect that HelloSign’s founders had for YC.”

-The increased investments which Y Combinator now makes in each startup also helped to seal the deal, as it enabled Aron and Alex to quit their jobs and focus wholly on building Risotto.
+The increased investments which Y Combinator now makes in each startup also helped to seal the deal, as it enabled Aron, Chris, and Alex to quit their jobs and focus wholly on building Risotto.

 “I’m glad we did,” continues Aron.
 “It’s been a fantastic experience and has exceeded my expectations in many ways.
 The team, the support, the encouragement you get... it’s all just incredible.
 We’re so humbled and honored to have got in when we did!”